-If self-funding is appropriate for the group, it is important to choose the right carrier for the Stop Loss coverage that will protect the group from catastrophic claims.
+If self-funding is appropriate for the group, it is important to choose the right carrier for the Stop Loss coverage that will help protect the group from the financial impact of potential catastrophic claims.
 Before basing the decision solely on cost, keep in mind that price is not the only consideration - performance, policy and protection are essential to long-term satisfaction with a Stop Loss carrier.

-Look for these traits when selecting a Stop Loss carrier:
+Consider these traits when selecting a Stop Loss carrier:

-- · Direct writer In-house decision-making responsibilities - Financially sound Well capitalized; excellent ratings from A.M.
-Best - Stable Demonstrated market history with significant tenure and experienced leadership - Accurate Greater than 95% technical and financial accuracy in processing/paying claims with limited delays, denials and litigations - Contains costs Proven results and strong vendor relationships - Delivers a policy with solid protection Clearly articulated contract with limited exclusions - Demonstrates ACA expertise Understanding of health care reform legislation and obligations - Tailors plans to the group's needs Uses innovative programs and plan options to satisfy specialized needs balanced with appropriate risk management practices - Writes over multiple payors Provides seamless coverage that protects across plan variations
+- · Direct writer In-house decision-making abilities - Financially sound Well capitalized; excellent ratings from A.M.
+Best - Stable Demonstrated market history with significant tenure and experienced leadership - Accurate Greater than 95% technical and financial accuracy in processing/paying claims with limited delays, denials and litigations - Contains costs Proven results and strong vendor relationships - Delivers a policy with solid protection Clearly articulated contract with limited exclusions that mirrors the underlying plan - Tailors plans to the group's needs Uses innovative programs and plan options to satisfy specialized needs balanced with appropriate risk management practices - Writes over multiple payors Provides seamless coverage that protects across plan variations